johnmichaelkuczynski/RECONSTRUCTION.XYZ/replit.md

 # Cognitive Analysis Platform

 ## Overview
 The Cognitive Analysis Platform is designed to analyze written text to assess the intelligence and cognitive fingerprint of authors using multi-model AI evaluation.
 Its primary purpose is to offer deep insights into cognitive abilities and thought processes from written content.
 Key capabilities include document analysis, AI detection, multi-language translation, comprehensive cognitive profiling, and intelligent text rewriting with advanced features for maximizing intelligence scores.
-The platform also offers professional financial model generation and data science code generation.

 ## User Preferences
 Preferred communication style: Simple, everyday language.